 The awk language supports the full set of extended regular expressions described in Chapter 1.
 Additionally, in awk the circumflex (^) and dollar sign (\$) can apply to a specific field or variable as well as to the entire line.
-The following example will match a field consisting of the word "cat" or the word "cats" but will not match any word containing these strings (such as "concatenate"):
+The following example will match a field consisting of the word, cat, or the word, cats, but will not match any word containing these strings (such as concatenate):

-'''

-{ for (i=1; i<=NF; i++) if ($i \sim /^cats?$/) print }
+{ for (i=1;i<=NF;i++) if (\$i ~ /^cats?\$/) print }

-'''

-2.6 Using Relational Expressions and Combined Expressions as Patterns
+2.5 Using Relational Expressions and Combined Expressions as Patterns

-Relational expressions lets you restrict a match to a specific field of a record or to make other tests, either numeric or string-related.
-One example earlier in this chapter (in Section 2.4) illustrates the use of relational expressions in patterns.
+Relational expressions let you restrict a match to a specific field of a record or to make other tests, either numeric or string-related.
+One example earlier in this chapter (in Section 2.3) illustrates the use of relational expressions in patterns.
 The awk program defines the following relational operators for use in building patterns:

-'''

 == Equivalent

-!= Not equivalent
+! = Not equivalent

 < Less than

 Greater than

 <= Less than or equal

 >= Greater than or equal

-Matches regular expression
+~ Matches regular expression

 !~ Does not match regular expression

-'''